rptetzloff/rptetzloff.github.io/_trials/2021-03-24-gf-sourdough-num-19.md

 ## Instructions

 This was divided into eight portions for hamburger buns.
-They were proofed for about ten hours in a hamburger bun mold, baked at 425º for 30 minutes covered in foil, then foil removed and baked for an additional 10 minutes.
+They were proofed for about ten hours in a hamburger bun mold, baked at 425º for 35 minutes covered in foil, then foil removed and baked for an additional 20 minutes.

 ## Notes

-This was a good bun with softer crust due to olive oil.
+This was a good bun with a hard crust due to forgotten olive oil.
 Nice chew and made a good breakfast sandwich that held together well.